 HTA Releases Results from Special Visitor COVID-19 Study

-HONOLULU – The Hawaii Tourism Authority (HTA) released the results of a special tracking study, which surveyed visitors from the U.S. mainland who visited Hawaii from February 12 through February 28, 2021, to gauge their experience with Hawaii’s Safe Travels program and overall trip satisfaction.
-This comes two months after the first study was done.
-In this latest study, the vast majority of visitors (82%) rated their trip as “Excellent,” and 92 percent said their trip either exceeded or met their expectations.
-Seventy-eight percent of respondents said they would recommend visiting Hawaii within the next six months, and that number increased to 90 percent if the quarantine is lifted.
+HONOLULU – The Hawaii Tourism Authority (HTA) released the results of a special study, which surveyed visitors from the U.S. mainland who visited Hawaii in the first two weeks of December 2020, to gauge their experience with Hawaii’s Safe Travels program and overall trip satisfaction.
+Despite challenges for some in the pre-testing process, the vast majority of visitors (85%) rated their trip “Excellent.”
+Ninety-four percent said their trip either exceeded or met their expectations.

-The pre-travel testing experience for visitors improved by six points since the December study, with 85 percent of respondents saying the test requirements went smoothly for them.
-Among those who indicated they experienced issues with the pre-travel testing process, 51 percent said they felt the 72-hour window for testing was unreasonable, 28 percent encountered difficulty finding a Trusted Testing Partner, and 24 percent said the cost of the test was too high.
+Nearly every visitor surveyed was aware of the state’s pre-travel testing protocols prior to arrival, and 79 percent of them said the pre-travel testing went smoothly.
+Among those who indicated they experienced issues with the pre-testing process, almost half (46%) said they felt the 72-hour window for testing was unreasonable, 37 percent encountered difficulty finding a Trusted Testing Partner and 15 percent said their test results did not arrive in time.

-Prior to arriving in the islands, nearly all of the respondents were aware of the local government mandates in place to prevent the spread of the virus and that some businesses and attractions had limited availability or were required to operate at reduced capacity.
+Nearly all of the respondents were aware prior to arriving in the islands of the local government mandates in place to prevent the spread of the virus and limited availability or capacity of visitor amenities.

-HTA’s Tourism Research Division partnered with Anthology Research to conduct the online survey between March 8 and March 10, 2021, as part of the contract for the Visitor Satisfaction and Activity Study.
-The results were presented during HTA’s Board of Directors meeting on March 25, and the report is available on HTA’s website: https://www.hawaiitourismauthority.org/media/7053/hta-visitor-covid19-study-march-2021.pdf
+HTA’s Tourism Research Division partnered with Anthology Research to conduct the survey, as part of the contract for the Visitor Satisfaction and Activity Study.
+The online survey was conducted between December 21, 2020 and January 4, 2021.
+The findings were presented during HTA’s Board of Directors meeting on January 28.